 The Sharpen Tool is used to selectively increase contrast or sharpness of part of an image.

 It works like a brush, meaning you can adjust the size, shape, and intensity of the effect in the Options bar.

-The Sharpen Tool lives under the Blur Tool icon in the Tools panel.
-Click and hold the Blur Tool icon to reveal and select the Sharpen Tool.
+The Sharpen Tool lives under the Smudge Tool icon in the Tools panel.
+Click and hold the Smudge Tool icon to reveal and select the Sharpen Tool.

 Select the "Original" layer and click on the New layer icon to create a new layer.

-Select the Sharpen Tool from under the Blur Tool.
-Click and hold the Blur Tool icon to reveal and select the Sharpen Tool.
+Select the Sharpen Tool from under the Smudge Tool.
+Click and hold the Smudge Tool icon to reveal and select the Sharpen Tool.

 In the Options Panel across the top, make sure Sample All Layers is checked.
 This lets us create the sharpen effect on our new layer while sampling our original image.
 The default settings of normal mode and 50% strength will work fine for this effect.